 An Interview With Walter Dean Myers About The Journal of Biddy Owens

-Richard F. Abrahamson, Ph.D. & Eleanore S. Tyson, Ed.D.: You mention that few people remember the old Negro Leagues and that records that do exist are scant and often inaccurate.
+Richard F. Abrahamson, Ph.D., and Eleanore S. Tyson, Ed.D.: You mention that few people remember the old Negro Leagues and that records that do exist are scant and often inaccurate.
 Would you tell us about the research you did in preparation for writing The Journal of Biddy Owens?
 Did you have the opportunity to interview any of the former members of the Negro Leagues?

 I knew that many great ball players were banned from the major leagues simply because of their race.
 But listening to taped interviews and reading individual stories, I realized what a great time these guys had traveling throughout the country playing the game they loved.

-RFA & EST: This is the third journal you've written for the My Name is America series.
-How was writing this book different from the other two?
+RFA and EST: This is the third journal you've written for the My Name is America series.
+How was writing this book different from writing the other two?

 WDM: Growing up in Harlem I had the chance to practice with a Negro League team.
 At fifteen I was over six feet tall and a fair athlete, but my skills didn't come close to some of the players I saw.
 Biddy's desire to play baseball was completely natural, but like most young men, he soon realized that he didn't have the skills.
 At my best I wouldn't have made it into the Negro Leagues with their high talent level.

-RFA & EST: At the end of his journal Biddy plans to go to college and says, "I wasn't going to give baseball up, just the dream of being a professional."
-By having your main character decide on an education were you perhaps sending to the reader the message that very few athletes make it to the pros and should therefore have a more realistic life goal?
+RFA and EST: At the end of his journal, Biddy plans to go to college and says, "I wasn't going to give baseball up, just the dream of being a professional."
+By having your main character decide on an education, were you perhaps sending to the reader the message that very few athletes make it to the pros and should therefore have a more realistic life goal?

 WDM: I saw Biddy as a good ballplayer, but not quite good enough to become a star in the Negro Leagues.
 His decision to go to college was simply realistic.
 He wasn't sure about his ability to maintain a professional career and this, along with the uncertain future of the Negro Leagues, made college an excellent choice.
 While it is true that few athletes make it to a professional level, even fewer have long professional careers.